 The wedding couple counts as guests too, so must be included in the guest count.

-When you have your short list of possible venues, remember to check for minimum numbers for specific venue and packages.
+When you have your shortlist of possible venues, remember to check for minimum numbers for specific venues and packages.
 This can have a major impact on your final budget.

 Your service providers must also be catered for, so they are also included in your guest list.
 That means your DJ, photographer, videographer, entertainment, etc. must all have a seat, and you pay for them as guests.